 University of California at Berkeley

-A central focus of the course is the Consulting Project, where teams of 3-4 students work together through the semester as "consultants" for a local production facility.
+A central focus of the course is the Consulting Project, where teams of 3-4 students work together through the semester as ``consultants'' for a local production facility.
 Each team will develop a report on their client, summarizing the product, materials, and current production methods.
 Teams will then identify and quantify a specific problem related to quality or throughput, measure and analyze relevant data, research alternative production methods involving automation, and propose solutions with cost analysis.
-Details and Examples are given below.

 The client facility can vary from a cement mixing plant to a high-volume coffee house.
 The facility must be involved in the production at volumes where issues of production are important.
 Examples from previous clases are listed on the IEOR 140 course home page.

 Contact Reports: During the first week of class, students will individually contact companies that may be candidate clients and write a half-page Contact Report, consisting of a brief description of the company, its products, production volumes, and their level of enthusiasm for working with an IEOR 140 team.

 Project teams will be announced during the third week of class.
 Each team will give presentations on the progress of their Consulting Project during the semester.
 These will be in the form of timed 10 minute Powerpoint (or WWW-based) presentations given by the team to the class in the IEOR PC lab.
 This will allow the Instructor and the class to provide feedback at each phase of the project.